Colsai/DATA690_MATH_ML/Class_1_Notes.md

 - Extension of single dimension real numbers (scalars) to high dimensions (1, -2, 3.2) vs. 10

-Representation of a point in the real space w.r.t (0,0,0), or
+Representation of a point in the real space with respect to (0,0,0)...

 *Scalar is a Scaling Vector*
 (1,1,2) x 2 = (2,2,4)

 Every scalar starts at the origin (0,0,0).

+## Matrices
+- A bunch of vectors, BUT
+- Matrices typically represent functions/mappings for vectors.
+- E.g. M dot v becomes another vector or a scalar.

+Linear algebra: Generalizing basic algebra to higher origins.